Ex-Trump aide Meadows cooperating with House Jan. 6 panel

 WASHINGTON (AP) — Mark Meadows, Donald Trump’s former chief of staff, is cooperating with a House panel investigating the Jan.
-6 Capitol insurrection and providing some documents, putting off for now the panel’s threat to hold him in contempt, the committee’s chairman said Tuesday.
+6 Capitol insurrection, putting off for now the panel’s threat to hold him in contempt, the committee’s chairman said Tuesday.

 But the panel “will continue to assess his degree of compliance,” Mississippi Rep. Bennie Thompson said in a statement.